santi3223/Preseleccion-IOI-2026/README.md

 **Submissions: 360**

+I will officially take part in IOI and IOAI

 This repository contains my solutions, notes, and practice materials developed since the start of **2026** as part of my preparation for the **IOI** and other programming competitions.

 The solved problems in this repository come from various platforms, including: